 Much of Western, modern-management thinking operates within the frame of the machine metaphor.
 That is: the organisation is a formed mechanism that delivers value according to inherent or designed interactions, interfaces and processes.
 Controlling, managing and changing this system requires maintenance of the machine, hence the birth of process management and the prevalence of Blue-Print (de Caluwé and Vermaak) thinking when it comes to transformation.

-Here’s the rub, many of the aspirations of today’s enterprise strategies, indeed many of the survival tactics, require behaviours foreign to this metaphor: risk taking, entrepreneurship, independent thinking and emergent change are good examples.
+Here’s the rub, many of the aspirations of today’s enterprise strategies, indeed many of the survival tactics, require behaviours foreign to this metaphor: risk taking, entrepreneurship, team thinking and adapting to emergent change are good examples.
 LinkedIn groups are full of half-baked articles on how we can engineer “leaders vs managers”, exploiting a growing urge for a more organic approach to getting the most from our projects.
-More importantly, perceiving the users of ITR systems purely in terms of the machine interaction required to specify ICT change seems to be making us unhappy.
+More importantly, during times of change, interacting with IT systems users as secondary to defining the IT system seems to make us unhappy.
 So are we getting better at IT change?

 Sadly, no. First, it’s only fair to recognise that IT change consultants do add value.
 I don’t align to Liz Ryan’s apparent view that they are simply goons for managers: the good ones do work to bridge chasms and have helped users engage with challenging transformations, it’s not all bad but we need to listen to what Liz says.
 Aside from her accuracy in identifying some traits of the less able Change Managers, her perception reflects a growing suspicion in the market place, and it’s one that we need to address.